bipin-a/aidi-1100/Assignment2.md

 Convert the original `taxis` dataframe from seaborn into a duckdb table.
 Use `duckdb.register`

-23. Write a query to return the third largest total from the entire table using both `row_number` and common table expression together.
+23. Write a query to return the third largest total from the entire table using both `row_number` and Common Table Expression together.
 24. Do the same as above, but this time use `dense_rank` instead of `row_number` and explain the difference.
+Which one is more correct, why?
 25. Tell me the sum total for each `pickup_borough` call it `pickup_borough_sum_total`.
 Filter for `pickup_borough_sum_total` > 10
 26. Filter for `total` > 10 then do sum total for each `pickup_borough` call it `pickup_borough_sum_total`.
 27. Explain the difference between the last 2 queries.